gdh-uniandes/gpr20_vna_acquisition/README.md

-# gpr20_vna_acquisition
+# GPR-20: VNA Acquisition
-Repository for the GPR-20 VNA Acquisition software utility
+Repository for the GPR-20 VNA Acquisition software utility.
+This utility retrieves data from the VNA instrument in the GPR-20 robot.